 Social and Behavioral Sciences: These courses use qualitative and quantitative observation to explore the social environment, relationships with society, and forms of human behavior.
 This area includes courses from Anthropology, Economics, Education, International and Area Studies, Political Science, Psychological & Brain Sciences, and courses from other areas, including interdisciplinary studies.
 Courses designated "Art SSC" fulfill the social and behavioral sciences requirement.

-Art History: Two one-semester introductory courses (Art-Arch 113 and Art-Arch 215) and three additional courses (or related courses with permission of the associate dean of students).
+Art History and Visual Culture: Two one-semester introductory courses (Art-Arch 113 and Art-Arch 215) and three additional courses (or related courses with permission of the associate dean of students).
 Courses designated "Art AH” fulfill an art history requirement.

 Students must fulfill the following degree requirements: